Naokotani/nuts/README.md

 I have started work on `Line.c` adding functions to append, get last, move the "cursor" and remove nodes.
 All seem to work.
-I had also added test for all the examples in `Word.c`, so I can be more sure they stay accurate
+I had also added test for all the examples in `Word.c`, so I can be more sure they stay accurate.
+Next up I need to add examples and do the same for `Line.c`, and add an insert function to `Line.c`.